-SO moreover

-because as a result
+so because but while too moreover as a result and when since

-but and

-while when

-too since

-a.
-I don't hear them.....they are not important. b.his father washed his hands very carefully and thoroughly, he talked. c.he was satisfied with his hands he went inwent to work.
+- a.
+I don't hear them.....they are not important. - b.his father washed his hands very carefully and thoroughly, he talked. - c.he was satisfied with his hands he went inwent to work.
 (Examples from HIC)